harryodubhghaill/javascript-essentials-portfolio-project/README.md

 - Questions are from an open source API [Open Trivia Database](https://opentdb.com/).
 - Favicon was found here [Favicon](https://www.flaticon.com/free-icons/quiz).
 - Fonts were sourced from [Google Fonts](https://fonts.google.com/).

-<em>you can also see images of my handwritten design notes below</em>